Nextdoor/iam-manager/.github/DEVELOPER.md

 * Your favorite IDE
 * kubebuilder

+### Install Kubebuilder

+Kubebuilder is a requirement for the testsuite.. you can install it quickly on your own or with our make target:

+    $ make kubebuilder

 ### Quickstart

 First, go and fork the Github repo to your own personal project.
 Once that's